NAU-ACM/Artificial-Intelligence/README.md

 - Be communicative and responsive to lab initiatives
 - Take on leadership role and advance the lab's interests
 - Show upmost dedication to projects and research incentives
-- Help other lab development and offer assistance to fellow memebers
+- Help other lab development and offer assistance to fellow members
-- Join online communities such as Stack Overflow, Kaggle, Quora and may more
+- Join online communities such as Stack Overflow, Kaggle, Quora and others

 *The lab will*